kutlerskaggs/json-api-ify/README.md

 ## Schemas
-A type can multiple serializing *schemas*, which you can create by calling `define` with a schema name.
+A type can have multiple serialization *schemas*, which you can create by calling `define` with a schema name.
 Any schema options provided will augment the *default* schema.
 ```javascript
 serializer.define('users', 'names-only', {
     whitelist: [